Characters: Jo Jos Bizarre Adventure Part 7

 - Brought to You by the Letter "S": AU!Diego's version of the World is pretty much the same (in appearance) as the original Dio's, but it has "D"s where the original The World had hearts, and seems to be slimmer (the original The World was as muscular as Star Platinum, maybe even more).

 - Chick Magnet: Girls love him so much they jumped on him when he was still racing.

 - Dangerously Genre Savvy: The AU Diego is even more careful than the original Dio in his tactics when dealing with Johnny.
-These involve not only his knives, but Razor Floss, setting him on fire with gasoline and finally using his own leg filled with Tusk Act 4 on Johnny to inflict his own infinite spinning on him.
+These involve not only his knives, but Razor Floss, setting him on fire with gasoline, and finally using his own leg filled with Tusk Act 4 on Johnny to inflict his own infinite spinning on him.
 This is significant because unlike the original, he actually beats Johnny.

 - Dragon Ascendant: The original was not Valentine's dragon, and in fact eventually opposed him, but the Alternate Universe Diego is this to Valentine.

-- He's also this to Dr. Ferdinand, taking the latter's power for his own after his demise and using in far more inventive ways than the original user.
+- He's also this to Dr. Ferdinand, taking the latter's power for his own after his demise and using it in far more inventive ways than the original user.